cj667113/ansible_rpi_wireless_ap/README.md

 sudo ./setup.sh
 ```

-## Note this does not set up routing.
+## Note this does not set up routing or bridges.